 Flash rip currents are more dynamic and may appear and disappear without warning making them impossible to predict.
 Flash rips may only last for a few minutes and are usually formed in larger surfs.

-Permanent rip currents are present due to topography and can appear due to a break in a reef or other hard structure such as a pier or jetty.
+Permanent rip currents are present due to topography and can appear due to a break in a reef or other hard structures such as a pier or jetty.

 Undertows are when waves break on the beach creating a backwash of water and sand.
 This is then pulled strongly into the next breaking wave, which goes over the top of the undertow.